jmelnick101/AlentiginosusRhizobia/README.md

 I excluded 19-73C due to it containing a mix of _Rhizobium_ and _Mesorhizobium_, 19-9A because it was _Sinorhizobium_, 19-39C, 19-70G, and 19-81J due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting _nifH_ even though it detected _nodA_ and _nodB_.
 I also later removed the "19" from all names.

+I also excluded 19-1F bin 1 and 2, 19-9F bin 1 and 2, and 19-43U bin 1 and 2 and reran the phylogeny so that the samples used in the symbiosis gene trees (which don't take bins into account) would match the phylogeny.

 Core genes were present in the regular annotations, so a simpler script to get those from Prokka can be found in the `getNucGenesFromProkka.py` file.

 ## Alignment